 Nestled just southwest of Franklin in Martinsville is our new homestead and store, where the Marshmallow Monkey will be in the barn on the property.
 We won’t be open every day, but that’s good because it allows us to spend more time doing design work with our customers, getting to our kids’ games and to be present for the last three years they are at home.

 We will continue to evolve our website where you are able to purchase things direct from us; delivered right to your door.
-Want a Monkey candle, but don’t have time to get down on Saturday?
-No need to worry, we will ship it or deliver it to you.
-Not sure what you need to decorate your living room?
-Not sure what your style is?
-No need to worry because we will be available M-T to come to your rescue with our House Calls.
-Need a gift for your friend?
-Don’t worry we deliver (sometimes same day).
-A quick flower arrangement?
-We’ve got ya covered.
+Need design help?
+No need to worry because we can come to your rescue with our House Calls.

-Don’t cry, being open only on Fridays & Saturdays is super important to us, allowing us much needed family time we have compromised for the past five years, a place to enjoy growing our own flowers, pumpkins and tomatos like grandpa did.
+We are shifting to online, allowing us much needed family time we have compromised for the past five years, a place to enjoy growing our own flowers, pumpkins and tomatos like grandpa did.
 We cannot wait to share our homestead, our dream and our favorite homegoods with the world.
 This exciting move is allowing us to grow our ecommerce business, balance our life and give you the most unique experience when you visit.

 This dream would not be a reality without the unwavering support of our customers, business supporters, friends and family.
 It’s with thankful hearts we send our homegrown love from the Heartland.